KentenRoth/learningSQL/README.md

 # learningSQL

-Currently I am learning SQL and I am going to use this README for notes and keep track of the things I have been learning.
+Currently I am learning MySQL and I am going to use this README for notes and keep track of the things I have been learning.

 I have spent around 15 hours learning already.
 I will be transfering my hand written notes here over the next couple days, also while learning some markdown in the process!